 Hip Injury Compensation: UK Solicitor explains the amount of accident compensation you can claim for injuries to your hip or pelvis

 Find out what the hip or pelvic bone is, the most common types of hip injury compensation claim you can have with examples of average compensation payout amounts from minor to the most severe injuries.

 What is a hip injury compensation claim?

 Your hips is the name given to the bony structure known as the pelvis or pelvic girdle.
-This bone allows your legs to join the boney structure of your upper body - allowing your legs to move freely via a ball and socket joint.
+This bone allows your legs to join the bony structure of your upper body – allowing your legs to move freely via a ball and socket joint.

 Your hips are a very important bone structure and injury can lead to significant pain and disability.

 If your hips are injured in an accident, a criminal act of violence or through some form of medical negligence you will likely be able to make a hip injury compensation claim for the pain and suffering you experience and financial expenses you incur.

 What are the most common types of hip injury compensation claim?